Are meniscus tear cases worth a lot?

 An anterior cruciate ligament (ACL) injury can happen at the same time as a meniscus tear.
 If you suffer both at the same time, this increases the full value of the case.

 The full value of two injuries is worth more than one injury.
+This is true, whether you have a broken wrist or any other injury along with a meniscus tear.

 Do you have a case if you don’t complain of bad pain soon after an accident?